-An identity of a person may comprise many partial identities of which each represents the person in a specific context or role.
-A partial identity is a subset of attributes of a complete identity, where a complete identity is the union 85 of all attributes of all identities of this person 86.
-On a technical
+An identity of an individual person may comprise many partial identities of which each represents the person in a specific context or role.
+A partial identity is a subset of attribute values of a complete identity, where a complete identity is the union of all attribute values of all identities of this person.
+On a technical level, these attribute values are data.
+Of course, attribute values or even attributes themselves of a partial identity may change over time.